Jamie135/Tokenizer/documentation/README.md

 ### Rank Mapping:

-The contract initializes two ranks:
-- STAR(mapped to 0)
-- CROWN(mapped to 1)
-These ranks will determine the scale of the bounty to increase or decrease.
+The rank will determine the scale of the bounty to increase or decrease, the contract will map them to an integer:

+- STAR (mapped to 0)
+- CROWN (mapped to 1)

 ```solidity
 enum Rank {